Estimated reading time: 4 minutes

 Realizing the need to reduce debt, simplify accounting tasks, and improve cash flow, the repair shop owner decided to consolidate debt.
 The owner talked to a lender and obtained a debt consolidation loan to do this.
 This loan bundled all three loans, so one monthly payment was required.
 In addition, because the owner had a good credit score, the loan had a lower interest rate and a slightly longer payback term.

 Make sure it is the right choice.

 Before applying for a loan to consolidate your business debt, make sure it is the right choice for your needs.
 For example, if you have several loans with low-interest rates and do not mind making multiple payments each month, consolidating them into one loan with a higher interest rate would cost more.

 After examining your business’s financial situation, shop for the lowest rates and best terms if you decide that a debt consolidation loan is a good solution.
 It is also good to contact the lenders on your shortlist and ask about their business loan fees.
-Some of the most common fees include origination fees, processing fees, and wire transfer fees.
+Some of the most common fees include origination, processing, and wire transfer.
 Also, do not forget to ask if they charge penalties for prepaying on your consolidation loan.

 The application process.

 Once you have decided on a lender, it is time to submit your business loan application.
 Before starting, confirm what is required to complete your application with the lender.
 In addition to information about you and your small business, you may need to provide bank statements, personal and business tax returns, a business plan, and collateral.
 After your loan is approved, make your payments promptly so you remain in good standing with your lender and the credit rating agencies.
 In addition, making loan payments on or before the day they are due each month might give your credit score a boost.